Detection and characterization of targets in complex media using fingerprint matrices

 {\textbf{Ultrasound scanners and probes.}}

-In the \corr{elastic} \rev{sphere} and \corr{lesion} marker experiments, the acquisition of the reflection matrix is performed using a 2D matrix array of transducers (Vermon) whose characteristics are provided in Tab.~\ref{ProbeInfo}.
+In the {elastic} {sphere} and {lesion} marker experiments, the acquisition of the reflection matrix is performed using a 2D matrix array of transducers (Vermon) whose characteristics are provided in \short{Extended Data Tab.~\ref{ProbeInfo}}.
 The electronic hardware used to drive the probe was developed by Supersonic Imagine in the context of a collaboration agreement with the Langevin Institute.

-In the calf experiment, the acquisition is performed using a medical ultrafast ultrasound scanner (Aixplorer Mach-30, Supersonic Imagine, Aix-en-Provence, France).
-The skin is placed in direct contact of a linear array of transducers (SL15-4, Supersonic Imagine) whose characteristics are also provided in Tab.~\ref{ProbeInfo}. \\
+{In the calf experiment, the in vivo ultrasound data set has been collected by the SuperSonic Imagine company on an healthy volunteer from which informed consent had been obtained.
+Before being put at our disposal, this data set has been previously fully anonymized following standard practice defined by Commission nationale de l'information et des libert\'{e}s (CNIL).} The acquisition was performed using a medical ultrafast ultrasound scanner (Aixplorer Mach-30, Supersonic Imagine, Aix-en-Provence, France).
+The skin is placed in direct contact of a linear array of transducers (SL15-4, Supersonic Imagine) whose characteristics are also provided in \short{Extended Data Tab.~\ref{ProbeInfo}}.\\

 {\textbf{Acquisition of the reflection matrix.}}